aksanoble/hasu/README.md

-# Hasu — Your Todo App On Your Own Supabase
+# Hasu — A Todoist Clone that works with your supabase.

 Hasu is a simple, fast todo app that runs entirely on your own Supabase project.
 It uses Supakey for authentication and one‑click setup so your data stays private and under your control.